yitingyao/cst8918-a07-husky/README-H09.md

 ### Use the output of the Terraform script to connect to the AKS cluster using the `kubectl` command.

-Save the output of the Terraform script to a file called `kubeconfig` and use the following command to connect to the AKS cluster:
+Save the output of the Terraform script to a file called `kubeconfig` and then set the KUBCONFIG environment variable to point to that file.
+It will be used as context for `kubectl` commands to connect with the AKS cluster:

 ```sh
 echo "$(terraform output kube_config)" > ./kubeconfig